sarahciston/codingcare/posts/guide.md

 We "Enjoy code together"
 </p>
 <p class="quote attrib">
-–Garrett Flynn, USC BS Computational Neuroscience, MA Media Arts, Games, and Health
+–Garrett Flynn, USC Computational Neuroscience & Media Arts, Games, and Health
 </p>

 <p class="quote">
 "An awareness of the social consequences of code and programming, a desire to help rather than compete, a drive to explore the limits of your craft"
 </p>
 <p class="quote attrib">
-–Garrett Flynn, USC BS Computational Neuroscience, MA Media Arts, Games, and Health
+–Garrett Flynn, USC Computational Neuroscience & Media Arts, Games, and Health
 </p>

 <p class="quote">
 "More critical of the consequences of our work on society, less concern whether you're doing 'better' than the person next to you and genuine curiosity about how they're doing it"
 </p>
 <p class="quote attrib">
-–Garrett Flynn, USC BS Computational Neuroscience, MA Media Arts, Games, and Health
+–Garrett Flynn, USC Computational Neuroscience & Media Arts, Games, and Health
 </p>